Truck Photo

 GARDENING

-Did you know that one out of every three foods we eat rely on pollinators.
+Did you know that one out of every three foods we eat rely on pollinators?
 Pollinators fertilize flowers, which then produce seeds, which you can find buried in that apple you eat or on the outside of the strawberry that you pick.
 In the non-edible world, pollinators help maintain a thriving ecosystem by continuing plant species and adding biodiversity.

 As you garden, think about what you are doing in your garden to encourage bees, birds, and butterflies.
 And also to ensure that we aren't doing to anything detrimental to our flying and buzzing friends.